hapijs/hapi/docs/Reference.md

 - `contentType` - a mime-type used as the content of the HTTP 'Content-Type' header (overrides `headers['Content-Type']` if present in both).
 - `headers` - an object containing any HTTP headers where each key is a header name and value is the header content.

-Used to pass-through errors recieved from upstream services (proxied) when a response should be treated internall as an error but contain custom properties.
+Used to pass-through errors received from upstream services (proxied) when a response should be treated internally as an error but contain custom properties.

 ```javascript